New Regulations on Background Checks in the Government Begin

 OPM has encouraged agencies advertising for government jobs with background check requirements to also publicize that the new fair chance process is in effect.
 The goal: encourage more people to apply for open positions.
 Whether these changes to background checks in the government will have the intended effect remains to be seen, but one thing is for certain: now is the time to ensure your department is ready.

-Get monthly updates on Government
+Get instant updates on Government

 Michael Klazema